keink/Weighted-Linear-Matroid-Parity/README.md

-# Weighted-Linear-Matroid-Parity
+# Description
 This is an implementation of an algorithm for weighted linear matroid parity problem, proposed by Iwata and Kobayashi [1].

+# Requirements
+Boost Multiprecision Library

-# How to use
+# Usage
 You can switch types of matrices by standard input.
 Mode 0, 1, 2, 4 respectively correspond to integer random matrices, incidence matrices of undirected graphs, matrices for S-path problem and incidence matrices of directed graphs.